Karl Anderson: Return to WWE (2022–2025)

 On the October 10, 2022, episode of Raw, Anderson and Gallows made their unannounced return to WWE as faces, saving AJ Styles from an attack by The Judgment Day after Styles fooled Finn Bálor into thinking he had joined them by embracing in a hug.
 The O.C decided to take the Judgment Day on at Crown Jewel on November 5, 2022.
 The team ended up with a loss because of Rhea Ripley.
 After the loss because of the interference, Mia Yim decided to join The O.C and help them fend off Ripley.
 As part of the 2023 WWE Draft, Anderson was drafted to the SmackDown brand.

 On the February 20, 2024 episode of NXT, Anderson and Gallows attacked Axiom and Nathan Frazer and Chase University (Andre Chase and Duke Hudson) after the two teams faced each other, turning heel for the first time since 2022 and marking Anderson and Gallows' return to NXT.
 Gallows and Anderson wrestled their return NXT match on the April 25 episode of NXT, defeating Edris Enofe and Malik Blade.
 On February 8, 2025, Anderson (along with Gallows) was released from WWE for the second time.

+Anderson (along with Gallows) would later make an appearance at the 2026 WWE Hall of Fame to induct AJ Styles.